History of the All-Ireland Senior Hurling Championship: 1949–1954

-1955 to 1956 – Wexford arrive
+1955–1956

 Wexford had been the All-Ireland runners-up on two occasions earlier in the decade.
 All changed in 1955 with "the yellowbellies" reaching a third final since 1951.
 Galway, who received a bye into the final without picking up a hurley, were the opponents.
 The men from the west proved no opposition as Wexford claimed a first title in forty-five years on a score line of 3–13 to 2–8.

 In 1956 Wexford proved that their victory the previous year was not a fluke by reaching the championship decider again.
 A sterner test awaited them as Cork provided the opposition.
 In one of the most famous All-Ireland deciders of them all, Nicky Rackard bested Christy Ring to help his county to a 2–14 to 2–8 victory and an unprecedented second consecutive championship.

-1957 to 1959 – Kilkenny and Waterford come in from the cold
+1957–1959

 The hurling world witnessed a shock in 1957 when Waterford emerged from Munster after a nine-year period in the wilderness.
 A series of unexpected victories saw the men from ‘the Deise’ qualify for the All-Ireland final against neighbours Kilkenny.
 Waterford nearly confounded the critics as they led by six points with three-quarters of the game played.
 Kilkenny fought back to win by 4–10 to 3-12, thus coming in from the wilderness themselves to claim a first championship since 1947.

 In 1958 Waterford were unable to retain their provincial title as Tipperary fought back with one last kick by the great three-in-a-row team of the early part of the decade.
 Kilkenny also failed to retain their All-Ireland title as Tipp faced Galway in the championship decider.
 The men from the west received a bye into another final; however, it did little to revive the flagging fortunes of hurling in Connacht.
 Tipp got four goals against the wind in the first half to secure a 4–9 to 2–5 win.
 Following this defeat Galway retreated to the Munster championship, where they played for ten years.

 Waterford were back in the championship decider again in 1959 and, for the second time in three years, Kilkenny were the opponents.
 The game saw ‘the Cats’ leak five easy goals, allowing their south-eastern neighbours to clinch a 1–17 to 5–5 draw.
 The replay took place a few weeks later, with Eddie Keher lining out in his first championship decider.
 That game was an exciting affair also, with Waterford securing a 3–12 to 1–10 victory.
 It was their second-ever All-Ireland title.